Elevation: 11,189 ft

 This peak is not in the book.

 Mahogany Trident is located north of Mount Borah and south of Doublesprings Pass in a cluster of 11ers that include Al West Peak, Horseshoe Mountain, and Doublesprings Peak.
 The peak has a long, narrow east-west trending summit ridge.
 The only practical approach to the summit is via the peak’s east ridge.
+USGS Borah Peak

 East Ridge, Class 2+

 From 8,700 feet, follow the ever-steepening road up toward the East Ridge.
 Note: The road no longer exists as shown on the map.
 At 9,000 feet, continue through the thinning forest to the East Ridge.
 This ridge is composed of mixed-consistency talus, but with generally good footing.
 There is a series of cliffs between 10,400 feet and 10,600 feet.
 The cliffs are easily bypassed on their West Side.
 Follow the ridge to the summit.
 The climb covers 1.5 miles and requires 2,400 feet of elevation gain.